manojjsm/austerejs/README.md

 ##### Q: Why comma-first?
 After all, it's ugly.

 A: It prevents a missed comma from causing the accidental declaration of global variables, which can cause troubles that are a challenge to debug.
-(If you forget a comma, javascript will insert a semicolon, and then your remaining vars are just ignored; in your code, you'll use those ignored vars and they'll be globals.
-It happens.)
+(If you forget a comma, javascript will insert a semicolon, and then your remaining vars are just ignored; in your code, you'll use those ignored vars and they'll be globals.)

 Q: Why not multi-var then?
-A: To enforce the declaration of everything at the top of the function, in keeping with javascript hoisting.
+A: To enforce the declaration of everything at the top of the function, in keeping with javascript's hoisting.

 ### Variable declaration and initialization are separate.